Riverfront Park

 DESCRIPTION OF PARK

 Riverfront Park sits alongside the Kansas River.
 The park’s entrance boasts rows of limestone boulders that line the road descending to the park.
-The Lawrence Parks and Recreation park department move each individual boulder by hand, spacing them apart to create an aesthetically-pleasing park entrance.
+The Lawrence Parks, Recreation and Culture’s parks division move each individual boulder by hand, spacing them apart to create an aesthetically-pleasing park entrance.

 Native Grasses